What your Microsoft EA renewal actually costs you

 EA renewals are not just about per-seat pricing.
 The biggest savings come from three areas that most internal teams miss:

 Licence rationalisation.
 Most organisations are paying for licences they do not use.
 E5 licences assigned to users who only need E3.
 Power BI Pro licences for people who never log in.
 Azure reserved instances that do not match actual consumption.
-A proper review of your licence estate before renewal typically reveals 10-15% of spend that can be eliminated immediately.
+A proper review of your licence estate before renewal typically reveals a material portion of spend tied to under-used or unassigned licences.
+Gartner has found that organisations with mature software licence optimisation processes cut software spend by an average of 30% in the first year, with 5-10% annual savings thereafter.
+In our engagements the waste often shows up in the first fortnight of the audit.

 Commitment structure.
 Microsoft rewards commitment with discounts, but the structure of that commitment matters.
 Annual vs multi-year, consumption vs reserved, per-user vs per-device.
 The optimal structure depends on your usage patterns, growth trajectory, and risk appetite.
 Your vendor will recommend the structure that maximises their revenue.
 An independent advisor recommends the structure that minimises your cost.